Profession Calculators

 Common Mistakes to Avoid

 • Spending restricted funds before the restriction is formally released.
-Restrictions must be satisfied (purpose met or time elapsed) and documented before funds are reclassified.
-Spending before release is a compliance violation that auditors will flag.
+Restrictions must be satisfied (purpose completed or time elapsed) and documented with a formal journal entry before funds are reclassified as unrestricted.
+Spending restricted fund balances without a release is a compliance violation that auditors classify as a material weakness and that grant funders may require repayment.

-• Failing to follow UPMIFA spending policies for endowment.
-Most states have adopted UPMIFA, which allows spending a prudent percentage (typically 4-5%) of endowment FMV.
-Spending endowment corpus without board authorization and UPMIFA compliance is a breach of fiduciary duty.
+• Failing to follow UPMIFA for endowment spending.
+Most states have adopted the Uniform Prudent Management of Institutional Funds Act (UPMIFA), which allows spending a prudent percentage of endowment fair market value (typically 4% to 5% annually).
+Spending endowment corpus is a breach of fiduciary duty.
+The spending policy must be formally adopted by the board, documented, and applied consistently.

 Frequently Asked Questions